qe/lichess/README.rst

 =========
 Endpoints
 =========
-At the moment, here are the available methods for some of the Lichess API endpoints
+At the moment, here are the available methods for some of the Lichess API endpoints.
+Below, the methods with the ``✓`` symbol are working.

 ::